dell/csm-docs/content/docs/replication/deployment/powerflex.md

 the array information for all of the arrays being used in the [secret](../../../csidriver/installation/helm/powerflex#install-the-driver).

-> **_NOTE:_** you need to install your driver at least on the source cluster,
-> but it is recommended to install drivers on all clusters you will use for
+> **_NOTE:_** You need to install your driver on all clusters where you want to use replication.
+Both arrays must be accessible from each cluster.
-> replication.

 ### Creating Storage Classes